world-class/compass/README.md

 ## Developer Installation

-1. Navigate to the repository locally and install the following node modules.
+1. Navigate to the repository locally and install the required node modules.

-        $ npm install express ejs mysql
+        $ npm install

-2. Run the SQL commands in the `database` directory to build the database.
+2. Run the `db_setup` script in the `db` folder to build the database.
 3. Insert your mysql password into the `index.js` file in this section:

         const db = mysql.createConnection({